TanStack/router/docs/src/pages/overview.md

 **But did you know you're missing one?!
 What about the URL!**

-All too often I see developers putting state in the wrong places not only because stage management is Hard™️, but also because their tools are limiting their decisions.
+All too often I see developers putting state in the wrong places not only because state management is Hard™️, but also because their tools are limiting their decisions.

 So, what if storing state in the URL was as easy as storing state in any other first-class state management tool?
 Would you do it more?
 Did you know your URLs would then be more sharable, bookmarkable and more consistent across app navigation?